Between the World and Me: Publication

 Coates was inspired to write Between the World and Me following a 2013 meeting with sitting United States President Barack Obama.
 Coates, a writer for The Atlantic, had been reading James Baldwin's 1963 The Fire Next Time and was determined to make his second meeting with the president less deferential than his first.
 As he left for Washington, D.C., his wife encouraged him to think like Baldwin, and Coates recalled an unofficial, fiery meeting between Baldwin, Black activists, and Robert F. Kennedy in 1963.
 When it was his turn, Coates debated with Obama whether his policy sufficiently addressed racial disparities in the universal health care rollout.
 After the event, Obama and Coates spoke privately about a blog post Coates had written criticizing the president's call for more personal responsibility among African Americans.
 Obama disagreed with the criticism and told Coates not to despair.

 As Coates walked to the train station, he thought about how Baldwin would not have shared Obama's optimism, the same optimism that supported many Civil Rights Movement activists' belief that justice was inevitable.
-Instead, Coates saw Baldwin as being fundamentally "cold," without "sentiment and melodrama" in his acknowledgment that the movement could fail and that requital was not guaranteed.
+Instead, Coates saw Baldwin as being fundamentally "cold", without "sentiment and melodrama" in his acknowledgment that the movement could fail and that requital was not guaranteed.
 Coates found this idea "freeing" and called his book editor, Christopher Jackson, to ask "why no one wrote like Baldwin anymore."
 Jackson proposed that Coates try.

 Between the World and Me is Coates's second book, following his 2008 memoir The Beautiful Struggle.
 Since then, and especially in the 18 months including the Ferguson unrest preceding his new book's release, Coates somberly believed less in the soul and its aspirational sense of eventual justice.
 Coates felt that he had become more radicalized.

 Title

-The book's title comes from Richard Wright's poem "Between the World and Me," originally published in the July/August 1935 issue of Partisan Review.
+The book's title comes from Richard Wright's poem "Between the World and Me", originally published in the July/August 1935 issue of Partisan Review.
 Wright's poem is about a Black man discovering the site of a lynching and becoming incapacitated with fear, creating a barrier between himself and the world.
-Despite many changes in Between the World and Me, Coates always planned to end the book with the story of Mabel Jones.
+Despite Between the World and Me undergoing many changes as the book was revised, Coates always planned to end with the story of Mabel Jones.
 The only endorsement Coates sought was that of novelist Toni Morrison, which he received.
 Between the World and Me was published by Spiegel & Grau in 2015.

 The phrase "between the world and me" is literally in the text of Baldwin's The Fire Next Time.